 FAFSA is the Free Application for Federal Student Aid.
 We recommend that ALL graduating seniors and their families complete the FAFSA.
 Whether you think you qualify or not for federal aid, many colleges, universities, and organizations use the information from your FAFSA to determine whether you receive an award from them.
-You can start your application beginning OCTOBER 1st, and we encourage you to apply early.
-Some awards are given on a “first come, first serve” basis so if you wait, you may miss an opportunity.
-The FAFSA website is comprehensive and if you need help, you can talk to someone “live” while online.
-Apply online at https://fafsa.ed.gov/
+You can start your application beginning October 1, and we encourage you to apply early.
+Some awards are given on a first-come, first-served basis, so if you wait, you may miss an opportunity.
+The FAFSA website is comprehensive, and if you need help, you can talk to someone “live” while online.
+Apply online at fafsa.ed.gov.

 FAFSA4caster provides basic information and helps you estimate your eligibility for federal student aid.
 From the FAFSA welcome page, click on the FAFSA4caster link under “Thinking About College?” section.